First Solar names new CEO, posts quarterly loss

-May 3 (Reuters) - Solar panel maker and power plant developer First Solar posted a first-quarter loss and appointed Chief Commercial Officer James Hughes as its new chief executive officer to replace Mike Ahearn.
+(Reuters) - Solar panel maker and power plant developer First Solar (FSLR.O) posted a first-quarter loss and appointed Chief Commercial Officer James Hughes as its new chief executive officer to replace Mike Ahearn.

 Ahearn had stepped into the CEO position on an interim basis after the company ousted Rob Gillette from the top job in October.
 Ahearn will remain as First Solar’s chairman, the company said.